alfrecuellar/Eloquent-Model-Generator/README.md

 Auto-generates all Eloquent models from the database in a Laravel 5 project.
 This will also add all relation functions to your generated models (belongsTo, belongsToMany, hasMany, hasOne).

-> I'm also creating a ServiceProvider that will auto-generate basic CRUD functionality for these models.
-For now, you can use [Laravel Administrator](https://github.com/FrozenNode/Laravel-Administrator) or [Dick Crud](https://github.com/tabacitu/crud) for this task.

 ##Installation

 Add the following packages to your `composer.json`